Counsellor + Supervisor. BA Hons, BACP Accred

 My own experience of counselling has taught me that, given the right counsellor, it is possible to make sense of experiences that previously seemed too complicated or overwhelming to sort out.
 My aim as a counsellor is to provide a safe space in which you can explore your difficulties.
-I will listen as non-judgementally as I can, helping you to identify, untangle, and clarify those troubling, confusing emotions and thoughts that are interfering with your ability to live how you want to live.
+I will listen as non-judgementally as I can, helping you to identify, untangle, and clarify those troubling, confusing emotions and thoughts.
 I will make space for you to express strong feelings, for example, of loss and anger at what has happened in your life, so that you can come to terms with those feelings.
 I will endeavour to be empathic and responsive to whatever you bring to counselling.

 If you decide that I am the right counsellor for you, we will then arrange further weekly or fortnightly appointments.
 The number of sessions we have together is up to you, as we will work at your pace, and on the issues you want to explore.
 This is something we can discuss in the first appointment.